-139 Visitors stay in Daocheng the nights before and after their Yading visit (and an additional night if they return to Yading for a second day, or spend another day in the area).
+30 Visitors stay in Daocheng the nights before and after their Yading visit (and an additional night if they return to Yading for a second day, or spend another day in the area).

-140 A further 72 establishments with approximately 4,267 rooms were under construction in July 2016, and 54 establishments with approximately 2,908 rooms in October 2017,
+31 A further 72 establishments with approximately 4,267 rooms were under construction in July 2016, and 54 establishments with approximately 2,908 rooms in October 2017, be a subset of Daocheng.
+The official total Daocheng (including Yading) visitor numbers and tourism income figures would then be over-estimates.

-141 The Sichuan Yearbook 2016 in its entry on Daocheng mentions for all of Daocheng a total number of 21,000 beds in 2015, suggesting that the here documented 2017 numbers of beds for Jinzhu, Riwa and Rencun are an underestimate of the available tourist beds in all of Daocheng.
+32 The Sichuan Yearbook 2016 in its entry on Daocheng mentions for all of Daocheng a total number of 21,000 beds in 2015, suggesting that the here documented 2017 numbers of beds for Jinzhu, Riwa and Rencun are an underestimate of the available tourist beds in all of Daocheng.

-142 The tents set up in the lobbies of some hotels/inns as emergency accommodation remained empty in 2017, suggesting somewhat of an improvement over the accommodation situation in earlier years in that the influx of tourists did not meet potential hosts' expectations.

-143 See http://sc.ifeng.com/a/20181011/6937698 0.shtml, accessed 12 February 2019.
+33 The tents set up in the lobbies of some hotels/inns as emergency accommodation remained empty in 2017, suggesting somewhat of an improvement over the accommodation situation in earlier years in that the influx of tourists did not meet potential hosts' expectations.
+34 See http://sc.ifeng.com/a/20181011/6937698_0.shtml, accessed 12 February 2019.